526 Music Man

 - The acoustic version of this song is the best.

-- After the show was over, the band came back and played
+- After the show was over, the band came back and played an acoustic song.

 A lot of Western drummers have picked up the drum, and have fused Western rhythms along with African and Latin poly-rhythms.